sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 I wrote a whole suite of unit tests (for a PERSONAL project!
 I know!) to make sure behaviour was exactly the same, and it seems to be working nicely.
 I'm hoping I can remove the polyfills in time, but given that the web is beautifully backwards-compatible, it's not the end of the world if it stays around longer than it needs to.

-## It's not perfect
+## This was surprisingly complex

+The individual moving parts of this project - getting the time and choosing colours, mixing the colours by percentages, animating the transitions - were not that complicated in isolation.
+Sure, they required me to learn things and look things up, but it was a fun thing to build.

-Because this is a static site, it's all client-side JS.
-There might be a little bit of a flash when you navigate between pages in Firefox (it seems to be fine with Chrome).
-Ideally I'd compute this on the server and serve the content with the correct colour values, but my web host only supports static sites.
+The challenge came wiring it all together in a way that didn't cause flashes of unstyled content (the dreaded FOUC) or flashes of the wrong stage before we calculate the current time.
+This is a static site, so it's all client-side JS.
+Ideally I'd compute user's the current time on the server and serve the content with the correct colour values in the HTML, but my web host only supports static sites.

+To get around that I had to add another separate `init.js` script which runs instantly - it's got a bit of a copy and paste job going on with some of the functions, but it does a very rudimentary check of the user's current time and sets the stage accordingly with no transitions, just so there's *some* styling.
+My JS is all modules, so is [deferred by default](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script#defer).
+I could've also done this in an inline script.
+I experimented with making all the js render-blocking with `blocking="render"`, but that felt a bit gross and also didn't fix the FOUC in Firefox.

+But that's fine, y'know?
+It's my personal site and it doesn't need to be perfect.